Living in Pondok Indah

 Pondok Indah offers two main housing types: houses within gated compounds (cluster housing), and apartments.

 Gated compound houses are the preferred option for most families with children.
 They offer private gardens or outdoor space, access to communal facilities (pool, playground, sometimes tennis court), and the security of a gated perimeter.
 Size ranges from modest 3-bedroom terrace houses to large detached villas.
-A 3-bedroom house in a well-managed compound costs roughly $2,500-$4,500 per month; a 4-5 bedroom villa in a premium compound runs $5,000-$9,000 or more.
+A 3-bedroom house in a well-managed compound costs roughly USD 2,500 to 4,500 per month.
+A 4 to 5 bedroom villa in a premium compound runs USD 5,000 to 9,000 or more.

 Apartments are available at various price points.
-International-standard apartments (quality finish, functioning AC, reliable elevators, managed lobby) in Pondok Indah and adjacent Gandaria typically start around $1,800-$2,500/month for 2 bedrooms and $2,500-$4,000 for 3 bedrooms.
+International-standard apartments (quality finish, functioning AC, reliable elevators, managed lobby) in Pondok Indah and adjacent Gandaria typically start around USD 1,800 to 2,500 per month for 2 bedrooms and USD 2,500 to 4,000 for 3 bedrooms.

 What to check before signing

-• Service charge - often 10-25% on top of the stated rent and not always disclosed upfront
+• Service charge.
+Often 10 to 25% on top of the stated rent and not always disclosed upfront.

-• Electricity costs - AC-heavy households face bills of $300-$600/month or more in larger properties
+• Electricity costs.
+AC-heavy households face bills of USD 300 to 600 per month or more in larger properties.

-• Flooding history - some parts of Pondok Indah flood during the November-March rainy season.
+• Flooding history.
+Some parts of Pondok Indah flood during the November to March rainy season.
 Ask specifically about the property's history before committing.

 The School Run